REST API

 The REST API supports CORS with configurable options:

-Allowed Methods: GET, POST, PUT, DELETE, OPTIONS
+Allowed Methods: GET, POST, PUT, PATCH, DELETE, OPTIONS

-Allowed Headers: Content-Type, x-api-key, Authorization
+Allowed Headers: Content-Type, Authorization (Bearer), x-api-key (if API_KEY_HEADER=x-api-key)

 Configure CORS Origin: